 It's also been said the main character didn't receive the name 'Mario' until the release of Donkey Kong Jr. This again is incorrect.
 The character was first identified only as 'Jumpman', but the name Mario appeared later in promotional material for the original game.
 Oddly enough, today Mario's job is given as a plumber, but in the original game he was a carpenter3.
 Miyamoto specifically wanted a blue-collar character because he felt the game players would better identify with an Everyman sort instead of a super hero.
 The name 'Mario' came from the name of the landlord of Nintendo's NYC HQ, Mario Segali.
 He resembled the moustachioed character.
 The video incarnation of Mario was given a moustache because of the low pixel resolution at the time.
 Nintendo couldn't make a convincing mouth on the little man but a moustache showed up better.
 He was given a hat for the same reason - it looked better than blocky hair.

 The game's popularity spawned a lawsuit... of course.
-Universal Studios, which made the 1929 film version of King Kong, sued Nintendo and Coleco (the initial licensee for Nintendo's range of games).
-Despite the fact that Universal's copyrights had expired a few years previous, Universal felt the game was still damaging to their movie.
+Universal Studios, which had bought producer Merian C Cooper's rights to the 1933 film version of King Kong, sued Nintendo and Coleco (the initial licensee for Nintendo's range of games).
+Despite the fact that King Kong's copyright had expired a few years previous, Universal felt the game still infringed on their rights.
 Coleco settled out of court, though Universal discovered Nintendo was willing and able to go to court.
 Universal tried to argue its copyright was still valid, and a judge dismissed this claim and noted Universal knew full well its rights had expired.
 The judge viewed the suit as vexatious and ruled in Nintendo's favour.
 The judge also awarded the video game company $1.8 million for legal expenses.